ryanfitton/ansible-playbooks-home-servers/README.md

 Setup configuration for shares in `playbooks/file-server/vars/all.yaml` By default, this share will be created: `nasdata` smb://10.0.10.103/nasdata/
-You will need to attach the storage disk to this folder: `/datastore/nasdata/`
+You will need to attach the additional storage disk from the hypervisor to this node. `/dev/sdb` mounts in the host to `/datastore/nasdata`.